Blog

 Constance Lloyd’s portrait by Louis William Designes (oil on canvas, 1882)

-While she prohibited him from seeing his sons after the infamous trial, with devastating consequences, she still helped him until her premature death at only 39 years of age.
+While she prohibited him from seeing his sons after the infamous trial, with devastating consequences, she still helped him until her premature death

 Who was Constance Lloyd, who played such an important part in the life of one of the most notorious artists of the last century?